-Adidas and Skechers make some of the most comfortable spikeless golf shoes around.
+Adidas and Skechers as well as Footjoy make some of the most comfortable spikeless golf shoes around.
 After 18 holes in massive heat, I'm usually sitting in the club house sipping my beer, feeling fantastic!
 The soles are softer as well as having ample padding in the heel and quarter sections - like wearing trainers.

 While spikeless golf shoes are more comfortable, they look more casual and like sneakers so you won't look like your favorite pro (unless Freddie Couples or Ernie Els are your favorite).
-If you want to look like Jordan Spieth or Dustin Johnson, you'll need to get some soft spike golf shoes.
+If you want to look like Jordan Spieth or Dustin Johnson, you'll need to get some soft spike golf shoes like the ones below.